 - This blog was helpfull -with a little help from Google Translate 🙂

-- GPS: these Open Source-Maps Openfietsmap.
+- GPS: the free Open Source-Maps at Openfietsmap or Frikart.

 - PDF: old maps (1:25.000) – to be found online.
 Drop me a line if you can’t find them.